codecivil/alarm/README.md

 ------------
 1. TP-Link WR1043

-- Download and flash the OpenWRT image provided here or
+- Download and flash the OpenWRT image provided in alarm-ap-XX/ here or
-- Download the files/ and packages/ directories to your imagbuilder directory: openwrt-imagebuilder-18.06.1-ar71xx-generic.Linux-x86_64, build and flash the iamge to the TP-Link WR1043v5
+- Download the tl-wr0143n-v5 directory contents parallel to your imagebuilder directory: openwrt-imagebuilder-18.06.1-ar71xx-generic.Linux-x86_64, build the image with myMake-v5.sh and flash it to the TP-Link WR1043v5
 - Configure the wireless router router in order to provide a wifi network and have direct access to your WAN and LAN; choose a new SSID for your wifi (it should only be accessed by the Dash buttons and the admin)
 - Connect your smartphone with the new wifi and register the Dash buttons; stop before choosing a product.
 Take a note of the MAC addresses; if you forget here: by pressing the button, the MAC address is written to /etc/alarm.txt on the configured TP-Link.
 - When you are finished, reconfigure the TP-Link as Access Point behind your actual router and make sure thet the TP-Link is banned by the proper router from accesing the internet (so Amazon is now out of the game).
 Do not rename the wifi though!